 - Payroll cards.
 A card for which employee's net pay is loaded and made accessible to an employee.
 Payroll cards are a form of a prepaid debit card.
 Contact OST's Cash Management Section regarding available contracts.
-Refer to Section 25.70 for more information regarding employee payment options. - Expansions of existing processes.
+Refer to Section 25.70 for more information regarding employee payment options. - Lived Experience cards.
+A card for which compensation is loaded and made accessible to a board or commission member.
+Lived experience cards are a form of prepaid debit card.
+Contact OST's Cash Management Section regarding available contracts. - Expansions of existing processes.
 Agencies planning an expansion should contact their assigned OFM Accounting Consultant to determine if an EFS is needed.
-Contact OST's Cash Management Section regarding available master contracts.
+Contact OST's Cash Management Section regarding available masterstatewide contracts.